-Saniya Chughtai is an Irish national, the CEO of The Wadi Tribe, a philanthropist, entrepreneur and now, a children’s author.
+Saniya Chughtai is an Irish-Pakistani woman, the CEO of The Wadi Tribe, a philanthropist, entrepreneur and now, a children’s author.
 She now lives between Dublin and Dubai with her husband Brendan but her life began in Pakistan where she was born.

 Saniya was born in Karachi but she has lived in Ireland since the 1990s.

 ‘When I moved to Ireland back in 1996, I landed in Monaghan town,’ she tells me.
 ‘There is no other way to describe the feeling other than, there was a heartbeat to the land that resonated with my heart.
 I felt home!
 And to this day Monaghan holds a very special place in my heart.’

 ‘Coming from a big city like Karachi (population of close to 15 million), Monaghan was a very small community but it held a warmth and kindness that made me feel like I had landed in an extended family of mine.
 The same feeling has resonated in all of Ireland for me.
 It’s like I started a path to discover my new family called Ireland!’

 Saniya tells me that Ireland has shown her much kindness and generosity over the years and that she now considers Ireland to be home as much as Pakistan.